jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 ---

+That DHOL is a conservative extension of HOL should hardly be surprising, as a substantial part of the functionality of dependent types can be achieved well by refinement types, which HOL has.

+One problem of refinement types is it's not possible to talk about "the type of all groups" but that's due to the lack of universes in HOL and not anything else.

+---

 Therefore translating a formalization of a mathematical concept using dependent types to a formalization of it without dependent types is a routine task.
 The PER and the "broadened" $\bar{A}$ type naturally can be stored together in a locale.
 Thus at the end of [this presentation](https://www.cl.cam.ac.uk/~lp15/papers/Alexandria/Bordg-talk_schemes.pdf) it is asked